-While the goal may be clear, loyalty programs face some common challenges relating to both acquisition and engagement.
+While the goal may be clear, customer loyalty strategies face some common challenges relating to both acquisition and engagement.
 The solution?
 Integrating your loyalty program with the rest of your business.

 How many of your on-premise visitors are in your customer database?
 Chances are most of the people visiting your business are ‘invisible’ to you because they haven’t yet transacted (even if they’ve engaged with your brand).
-Customer Wi-Fi is one way to capture details of more of your on-premise customers and ultimately begin to understand and engage with them.
+Customer WiFi is one way to capture on-premise customer data and ultimately begin to understand and engage with them.
 When you use an API such as Local Measure’s, you can seamlessly integrate all those customer details into your loyalty database.

 2. Not enough differentiation

-3. Underestimating the total potential value of your customers
+3. Underestimating the potential value of your customers

 4. Only rewarding purchases

 Customers want to be rewarded for more than just transactions.
 Interactions such as engaging on social media or completing a survey also deserve recognition.
 More and more, it’s expected that rewards and recognition will happen instantly, which means that your online channels need to be integrated with your loyalty database, so that information is available in real-time.

 For example, when customers fill out feedback through Local Measure's Pulse, they can be automatically entered into a ‘Welcome’ loyalty campaign which sends them exclusive content, offers or experiences.
 Or, if a customer shared some photos from your restaurant, you could make note that they are interested in Food and Beverage, then send them a specific food related offer.
 These types of actions can go a lot further towards building an emotional connection with your brand.